Phone: (415) 444-7020

 Diverting over a thousand youth since its inception in 2004, Youth Court is on the forefront of mitigating the school-to-prison pipeline by using restorative practices that keep kids in school and out of the juvenile justice system.
 This innovative program has a 95% completion rate and successful completion of the program can remove their juvenile record.

 The Marin County Youth Court is administered by the Restorative Services department of the YMCA in collaboration with the Superior Court, District Attorney's Office, Office of the Public Defender, Probation Department, Marin County Bar Association and the Juvenile Justice and Delinquency Prevention Commission among other county, statewide, and national partners.

 The Marin YMCA administers Youth Court, in collaboration with the Court, District Attorney's Office, Office of the Public Defender, Probation Department, Marin County Bar Association and the Juvenile Justice and Delinquency Prevention Commission.

-Under the leadership of Don Carney, YMCA's Executive Director, Marin Youth Court has become a robust and sustainable program.
+Under the leadership of Don Carney, YMCA's Director of Restorative Services, Marin Youth Court has become a strong and sustainable program.

 If you would like to volunteer with the Youth Court or for more information about Youth Court, please contact Don Carney at (415) 459-9622 or at firstname.lastname@example.org.